fionnb-forks/brother_ql_web/README.md

 This is a fork that tries to merge in various improvements that have been done in other forks, since pklaus seems to have stopped development or accepting pull requests.

+In particular, I added

+ * support for QR codes from alexjunq,
+ * Image upload support from tobalr,
+ * red colour support from pavittr,
+ * a font handling bugfix from ukmattbrock

 ![Screenshot](./static/images/screenshots/Label-Designer_Desktop.png)

 The web interface is [responsive](https://en.wikipedia.org/wiki/Responsive_web_design).